Configuration entries are Consul resources used to define datacenter-wide configuration

 - action: deny http: pathExact: "/health"

-Next, you need to define the primary allow action.
-In the HashiCups application,
+Next, the permissions for the primary allow action are specified.
+In the HashiCups

 - action: allow http: pathPrefix: '/' methods: - GET - PUT - POST - DELETE header: - name: 'Authorization' present: true

-Finally, you need to define a catch-all deny action.
-In this particular datacenter, there is no default deny policy defined, so you will need to define a deny action for this specific destination service.
+Finally, a catch-all deny action is specified.
+In this particular datacenter, there is no default deny policy defined, so you must define a deny action for this specific destination service.